SAP-samples/teched2022-DA261/README.md

 ## SAP HANA Database Explorer

-The SAP HANA database explorer is a web-based tool for browsing and working with SAP HANA database objects such as tables, views, functions, stored procedures, executing SQL statements, importing and exporting data, debugging SQLScript, working with multi-model data such as graph, spatial and JSON collections,  viewing trace files, and creating remote sources.
-As of March 2021, it also offers support for Data Lake IQ connections.
+The SAP HANA database explorer is a web-based tool for browsing and working with  database schema objects such as tables, views, and stored procedures and executing SQL.

 ### SAP HANA Database Explorer Exercises